mrchuvyzgalov/sharded-bitcoin-py/README.md

 3. **Random-case:** each miner sends 1 BTC every 0.08 seconds to randomly selected nodes, resulting in a probabilistic mix of intra- and cross-shard transactions
 This setup enables the estimation of the approximate transactions-per-second (TPS) under each scenario.

-In ordef to launch miner, execute the following command:
+In order to launch miner, execute the following command:

 ```bash
 python research.py miner {number of shard (0/1)}